xfbs/tmux-rs/README.md

 - crashes when typing 'c' because of one of my bindings
 - crashes on my binding prefix g

+- sendmsg in client to server causes SIGPIPE to be handled and exit control loop

 Due to use after shadowing in client_.rs client_connect xasprintf usage found by using LSAN_OPTIONS=report_objects=1